-“The Brush found my fingertips before I can remember anything else.
-Every time I paint, I am discovering a new part of me, an extension of myself which I can share with the world.”
+“The Brush found my fingertips before I could remember anything else.
+Every time I paint, I discover a new part of me, an extension of myself that I can share with the world.”

 My Story

-Emerging International Artist John Galan resides in Ventura County California.
-His work focuses on the inextricable connection between humankind and natural world.
-Characteristics include: vibrant hues influenced by the artist’s Mexican heritage.
+Emerging International Artist John Galan resides in Los Angeles, California.
+His work focuses on the inextricable connection between humankind and the natural world.
+Its characteristics include vibrant hues influenced by the artist’s Mexican heritage.
 Galan’s paintings use symbolism to describe the human experience.

-Galan’s work strives to taps into the psychological aspects of the mind hoping to trigger a sense of unified subconsciousness.
-This connectivity in turn, relates to the Carl Jung’s idea of “collective consciousness”.
-An idea of deep culture rooted in common beliefs and moral ethics.
+Galan’s work strives to tap into the psychological aspects of the mind, hoping to trigger a sense of unified subconsciousness.
+This connectivity, in turn, relates to Carl Jung’s idea of “collective consciousness,” an idea of deep culture rooted in common beliefs and moral ethics.
 Galan’s artwork expands on those archetypes of universal connectivities as a means to explore and preserve his own cultural roots.

 Cerebro de Huitlacoche IV (Corn Smut Brain IV)